 A strategy many instructors find helpful is to have an “extra set of eyes” take a look at their course.
 A colleague or a former student would be a great option for a final walkthrough.

 Once you’ve completed your final walkthrough and received feedback from others, make adjustments.
-A final idea is to create a course tutorial video for your students.
-A popular strategy is to narrate screenshots of the course to guide students through navigating each page element.
+A final idea is to create a course tutorial for your students.
+A popular strategy is to record a video in which you narrate screenshots of the course to guide students through navigating each page element.
+An alternative is to create a step-by-step walkthrough of key course elements using a static presentation mode such as Google Slides.
+Make sure your course tutorial, whatever format you choose, is accessible to users who may experience different course interactions, such as users relying on screen readers or keyboard navigation.

 Just remember that an online course is an ongoing, “living” site.
 You can build in extensive opportunities to continually evaluate the course as it’s delivered (we’ll explore this in a later module).